Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 monitor to the correct position with a user interface.

-GTK does not offer a direct way to draw arbitrary shapes, however it does offer cairo integration, which is a low level drawing framework which can be used to draw pixels onto a GTK drawingarea.
+GTK does not offer a direct way to draw arbitrary shapes, however it does offer cairo integration, which is a low level drawing framework that can be used to draw pixels onto a GTK drawingarea.

+In order to both draw the shapes and calculate the eventual user offsets, a coordinate system is required.
+For cairo this is a topleft to bottomright system.
+This means that x increases towards the right and y increases towards bottom.

+In figure monitor-axis, the monitor axis is visualized.
+#align(
+  center, [#figure(
+      img("monitor-axis.png", width: 70%, extension: "figures"), caption: [Visualization of the monitor coordinate system], )<monitor-axis>],
+)

+For a simple drawing of the monitor, this coordinate system would be trivial, however, it is important to understand it in detail when providing drag-and-drop operations, which have to constantly apply transforms to these shapes.
+At the same time, any potential monitor overlaps have to be handled, as well as providing snapping functionality in order to auto align monitors.

+Intersections can be seen by two conditions per axis.
+If both axis have at least one condition evaluated to false, then an overlap has occurred.
+In listing
+@conditions and figure @overlap the conditions and an example overlap are visualized.

+#let code = "
+pub fn intersect_horizontal(&self, offset_x: i32, width: i32) -> bool {
+    // current monitor left side is right of other right let left = self.border_offset_x + self.offset.0 >= offset_x + width;
+    // current monitor right is left of other left let right =
+        self.border_offset_x + self.offset.0 + self.width
+            <= offset_x;
+    !left && !right
+}

+pub fn intersect_vertical(&self, offset_y: i32, height: i32) -> bool {
+    // current monitor bottom is higher than other top let bottom = self.border_offset_y + self.offset.1 >= offset_y + height;
+    // current monitor top is lower than other bottom let top =
+        self.border_offset_y + self.offset.1 + self.height
+            <= offset_y;
+    !bottom && !top
+}"

+#align(
+  left, [#figure(
+      sourcecode(raw(code, lang: "rs")), kind: "code", supplement: "Listing", caption: [Simplified implemented overlap conditions], )<conditions>],
+)

+#align(
+  center, [#figure(
+      [
+        #img("monitor-overlap.png", width: 50%, extension: "figures")
+        "Monitor 2" starts at x coordinate 50 which is before the endpoint of "Monitor 2", \
+        this marks the condition left of the function intersect_horizontal as false.\
+        "Monitor 2" starts at y coordinate 50 which is before the endpoint of "Monitor 2",\
+        this marks the condition bottom of the function intersect_horizontal as false.
+      ], caption: [Visualization of the monitor overlap], )<overlap>],
+)

 On each of the shapes drawn with cairo, GTK allows the use of event handlers including drag and drop handlers.

 #subsubsection("Redraws")